coverclock/com-diag-diminuto/README.md

 and MacOS.
 You might see some artifacts of those efforts still in the code base, but I haven't made any attempt to maintain them.

-The headless script requires the inotify tools.
+The observe script requires the inotify tools.
 Not all distros install these by default (e.g. Raspbian).
 Try: sudo apt-get install inotify-tools .

 On some distros I had to install the g++, the GNU C++ compiler, to get